-This task involves the deployment of a pilot where KZN will offer users the possibility to register to a service for online gambling purposes using the INCOGNITO technologies for Identity acquisition and to leverage the developed qualified anonymity framework to access the online service.
+This task involves the deployment of a pilot where FOG will offer an online service where users have the possibility to register for online multimedia content sharing purposes using the INCOGNITO technologies for identity acquisition and to leverage the developed qualified anonymity framework to access the online service.

 Task 7.2 Pilot 2: Fake news dissemination (M35-M48):

 This task will deploy a pilot where the bot-or-not requirements will be demonstrated, in particular under the use case of the dissemination of fake news, a highly emerging problem on the web.
 INCOGNITO platform will be used in conjunction with popular online social networks or news aggregators, such as Reddit, to verify real human users and assess the credibility of their posts.
 CUT and LSTECH will lead this pilot.